The Meaning of Flowers

 Blooming Lovely Flowers

 A flower is described as “the seed-bearing part of a plant, consisting of reproductive organs (stamens and carpels) that are typically surrounded by brightly coloured corolla (petals) and a green calyx (sepals)."
-This may define a flower in the physical sense, but it doesn't come close to the real meaning of flowers.
+The above description defines a flower in the physical sense, but it does not come close to the real meaning of flowers.

 Our love affair with flowers goes back a long way.
 In a prehistoric site in Israel, archaeologist found evidence of sage, mint and various plants in graves around 14,000 years old.

-Ancient Romans would lay out their tomb to emulate a garden so that the spirits may wander and enjoy the scenery.
-Our love of flowers becomes more apparent when we look at how they are represented in our everyday lives and different cultures.
-Some of the most popular girls names are associated with flowers.
-Lily, Rose, Poppy, Ivy, Iris, Daisy, Hyacinth, Tulip, the list is far too long to mention them all.
+The ancient Romans often laid out their tomb to emulate a garden so that the spirits may wander and enjoy the scenery.
+Our love affair with flowers is apparent in the way they are represented in our everyday lives and various cultures.
+Some of the most popular girl's names are associated with flowers.
+Lily, Rose, Poppy, Ivy, Iris, Daisy, Hyacinth, Tulip, the list goes on.

 We use Petal as a term of endearment.
-We give tokens of flowers to those we love; we give them to say, congratulations, well done, we give flowers to say happy birthday, happy anniversary, to say thank you, to say I love you.
+We give tokens of flowers to those we love; we give them to say, congratulations, well done.
+We offer flowers to say happy birthday, happy anniversary, to say thank you, and to express our love for each other.

-Every bride wants the perfect bouquet of flowers on her wedding day.
-When the time comes to leave this life, we bid goodbye to our friends and loved ones by saying it with flowers, we remember the dead by placing flowers on graves.
+Every bride must carry the perfect bouquet of flowers on her wedding day.
+When the time comes to leave this life, we bid goodbye to our friends and loved ones by saying it with flowers.
+We remember our dead by placing flowers on their graves.

 The £3 million David Austin rose, debut at Chelsea Flower Show 2006.